ChrisKLoveless/Mister-Robogers-Neighborhood/README.md

 Test: "It should return 'No translation....That is not a number!' if user inputs a letter 'a'"
 Code: translateToRobogers('a');
 Expected output: 'No translation....that is NOT a number!'

+Test: "It should return 'No translation....That is not a number!' if user inputs any letter"
+Code: translateToRobogers('abcdefghijklmnopqrstuvwxyz');
+Expected output: 'No translation....that is NOT a number!'